Visionect Announces Upcoming 2021 Release of Ultra Low-Power, Cutting-Edge 'Joan 32' - The Most Sustainable, Digital-Signage Workplace Display on the Planet

 Joan 32: The Future of Corporate Communication

-Joan 32 is an all-in-one, complete system right out of the box: display, mount and player.
+Joan 32 is an all-in-one, complete system that works right out of the box: display, mount and player.
 Intentionally unobtrusive, Joan 32 integrates calmly and immediately into corporate culture, offering organization with displayed announcements that are a synchronized part of a harmonious, fluid workplace.
 Joan 32 accurately conveys technical information, uploaded images, company branding, system-wide alerts, and other important daily announcements or information.
 And while ideal for a corporate workspace, Joan 32 can also easily be adapted to other industries in need of publicly displayed information: airports, hotels, offices, restaurants, banks, museums, shops, hospitals and schools.

-Joan 32 requires no constant power source and its battery life lasts for months on a single charge, with recharging possible over a single night.
+Joan 32 requires no constant power source and its battery life lasts for months on a single charge, with recharging possible in a few hours, just like any other tablet or mobile phone.
 Device settings and system analytics can be accessed directly from each Joan 32 display.
 Physical features of the Joan 32 include:

 - Device: 31.2-inch (16.9 diagonal) E-Ink® electronic paper screen; high visibility and contrast, 180-degree viewing angle; high-quality anodized aluminum casing with anti-reflective, high-transmissive glass in a slate-gray and graphite-black 8kg device.